logo

 Withdrawals can be made at any time from the contract, but they might affect the account value, rollup credits, and benefit base.
 Specifically, the benefit base decreases in proportion to any withdrawal made, except those for paying rider charges.
 Withdrawals within the free allowance reduce rollup credits for that year, but credits will accumulate again until the rollup period ends.
 However, withdrawals exceeding the free amount stop the accumulation of rollup credits.

 Death Benefit Rider Fees - An annual rider charge of 1.15% is applied at the end of each contract year, calculated based on the benefit base and deducted from the account value.
 If the contract is surrendered or the rider is terminated, the charge will be prorated.
-A full refund of rider charges is provided if a death benefit is paid under the base contract due to the death of the 'Insured' within the first five years, or the death of a 'Non-Insured' joint owner at any time.
-The rider can be cancelled at any time upon written request by the client.
+A full refund of rider charges is provided if a death benefit is paid under the base contract due to the death of the 'Insured' within the first five years or the death of a 'Non-Insured' joint owner at any time.
+The rider can be canceled at any time upon written request by the client.

 Terminal Illness, Nursing Home Waivers, and Guaranteed Minimum Surrender Value (GMSV)